Mathias Döpfner: Text message and email leaks

-In the course of the compliance procedure around Julian Reichelt, Döpfner sent a text message to a writer in March 2021, which referred to the Federal Republic of Germany as a "new, authoritarian GDR-State".
-New York Times journalist Ben Smith, who revealed the text message, said that it was a right-wing conspiracy theory that saw COVID-19 restrictions as part of an authoritarian conspiracy.
-After the incident, the US perception of Axel Springer SE could be brought into line with that in Germany, where it is viewed in a way similar to how Fox News is viewed in the US.
+During the compliance procedure involving Julian Reichelt, Döpfner sent a text message to a writer in March 2021, characterizing the Federal Republic of Germany as a "new, authoritarian GDR-State".
+This message, exposed by New York Times journalist Ben Smith, was interpreted as endorsing a right-wing conspiracy theory on COVID-19 restrictions.
+This incident led to discussions comparing the public perception of Axel Springer SE in the United States to that of Fox News in terms of political alignment.